Tiik0/Tiik0/README.md

 ## ♑ About me

-- I'm currently a sophomore at FPT University located at Hanoi, Vietnam.
-I'm into the Julia programming language and on the way to study the foundations of machine learning with this language.
+- I am currently a 1-Year Higher FP student at DAW.

-- On the daily basis, I try to sharpen my knowledge by reading books, technical blogs, references and scientific documents.
-Interested in machine learning, deep learning, and all the computer science terminology, especially applications of command line interface (CLI).
+- Every day I try to perfect my knowledge by watching programming videos.
+Interested in machine learning, deep learning and all computer science terminology, especially front-end applications.
 <br/>

 ## 🛠️ Tools